dtorres/OLImageView/README.md

 	}

 ##Categories

-In this repo is included a category to integrate OLImage with AFNetworking's [UIImageView's](https://github.com/AFNetworking/AFNetworking/blob/master/AFNetworking/UIImageView%2BAFNetworking.h) category which provides caching and remote URL setters.
+This repo includes a category to integrate OLImage with AFNetworking's [UIImageView category](https://github.com/AFNetworking/AFNetworking/blob/master/AFNetworking/UIImageView%2BAFNetworking.h), which provides caching and remote URL setters.
-To make use of this just import the category where you are using OLImageView with AFNetworking category.
+To use this, just import the category where you will be using OLImageView with the AFNetworking category.

-You are more than welcome to send Pull Requests with categories or subclasses that integrate OLImage with other Libraries.
+You are more than welcome to send pull requests with categories or subclasses that integrate OLImage with other libraries.

 ##Help us make this better

-Found a bug? a typo?
-Can you make the decoding faster?.
-Feel free to fork it and send a pull request (or file an issue).
+Found a bug?
+A typo?
+Can you make the decoding faster?
+Feel free to fork this and send us a pull request (or file an issue).